aramder/aramder.github.io/animation/_posts/2018-9-13-animation-GSE.md

 ![Assembled main PCBA](/images/GSE/main PCBA.jpg)

-This piece of GSE is capable of supplying individual <a href="https://aramder.github.io/animation-bank-module/" target="_blank">valve bank boxes</a> with the control signals needed to either emulate a connection to the <a href="https://aramder.github.io/animation-computer/" target="_blank">main computer</a>, as well as interface a valve bank module with a PC for testing purposes.
-For more information about how the various pieces of the animation system interface with one another, check out <a href="https://aramder.github.io/animation-summary/" target="_blank">this summary</a> of the new animation system.
+This piece of GSE is capable of supplying individual <a href="https://aramder.github.io/animation-bank-module/">valve bank boxes</a> with the control signals needed to either emulate a connection to the <a href="https://aramder.github.io/animation-computer/">main computer</a>, as well as interface a valve bank module with a PC for testing purposes.
+For more information about how the various pieces of the animation system interface with one another, check out <a href="https://aramder.github.io/animation-summary/">this summary</a> of the new animation system.

 ![Assembled layered PCBAs mounted to underside of the panel](/images/GSE/underside with PCBA.jpg)